 Frequently Asked Questions

 Our parks have wheelchairs and electric scooters available for rent.
-The daily rental charge for a manual wheelchair is $12; an electric scooter is $45 for nonmembers, $35 for members.
+The daily rental charge for a manual wheelchair is $14; an electric scooter is $50 unless the guest's membership level qualifies them for a Wild Perks discount.
 Guests must provide a valid driver’s license or San Diego Zoo Global membership card.
 We have a limited inventory and provide these items on a first-come, first-served basis.
 No advance reservations available.
 We recommend arriving early to secure one.

 The Zoo has a First Aid office, located next to the Reptile house, which is often used by mothers to nurse their infants.
 There is a privacy curtain to allow mothers complete privacy.
 We also have a microwave for preparing your child’s meal.
 Some mothers prefer to sit just outside the First Aid office on one of the benches provided.
 It is semi-private as the vegetation growth is considerable.
 Diaper changing stations are also available in most restrooms.